kephin/Node_The-Complete-Node.js-Developer-Course/node_todo_API.md

   .then(todos => console.log(todos));

 Todo
-//grab the first query, which only returns one object .findOne({
+// grab the first query, which only returns one object .findOne({
     // _id: id,
     completed: false,